Optimization-based Causal Estimation from Heterogenous Environments: Related work

-This result is closely related to identification conditions of ICP in \citet[Theorem 2]{peters2016causal}.
-Comparing to \Cref{thm:suff}, ICP asks for one less do-intervention on each covariate, but it crucially relies on the strong invariance assumption in \Cref{eq:strong-invariance} which CoCo does not require.
+\Cref{thm:suff} is closely related to the identification results of ICP in \citet[Theorem 2]{peters2016causal}.
+Comparing to \Cref{thm:suff}, ICP asks for one less do-intervention on each covariate, but it crucially relies on the invariance assumption in \Cref{eq:strong-invariance} that is stronger than \Cref{assp:invariance} of CoCo.

-Nevertheless, when the number of observed variables is large, intervening all variables might be impractical.
-This motivates us to explore an alternative sufficient condition for identification by designing a method to check if the data heterogeneity is adequate.